Use color to signal structure, highlight or emphasize important information or elements, and display different states.

 Use color intentionally.
 It’s not decoration.
 Color is supposed to be functional.

-Every color has specific guidelines for meaning.
+- Every color has specific guidelines for meaning.
 We honor these guidelines in order to maintain consistency across the product.

-It’s usually safe to combineLight and Dark shades of any color.
-Text in Dark shade should be readable on a Light shade background of its related color.
+- It’s usually safe to combine the Light and Dark shades of any color.
+Text in the Dark shade should be readable on the Light background of its color.

-Every non-dark color has two additional shades defined – :active and :hover.
+:hover.
 These additional shades should only be used for very specific cases.

-All of our colors are also defined as design tokens, so non-Orbit components can use Orbit colors directly and they don’t need to define colors again in their local codebase.
+- All of our colors are also defined as design tokens, so non-Orbit components can use Orbit colors directly and they don’t need to define colors again in their local codebase.

-Background & Foreground colors
+Background & foreground colors